Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 Slido

 Slido is an interaction app that provides features such as Q&A, live polling, and questionnaires that are useful for interactive communication with participants in classes, conferences, and lectures.
-Because Slido is linked to Webex, of which UTokyo has a licensing agreement, you can use Slido’s paid functions through your university account.

 For further details on how to use this feature, please see the “Slido” page (in Japanese).